-Goods not changing ownership: the Overseas Trade Statistics exclude temporary trade (i.e. goods that are to be returned to the original country within two years and there is no change of ownership).
+Goods not changing ownership: the Overseas Trade Statistics exclude temporary trade (that is, goods that are to be returned to the original country within two years and there is no change of ownership).
 However goods may well have originally been recorded as 'genuine' trade but which are subsequently returned to the original country.
-Examples of these 'returned goods' are goods traded on a 'sale or return' basis; goods damaged in transit and returned for replacement or repair; and contractor's plant.
-The same amount is deducted from both imports and exports for the month in which the return movement is declared to Customs.
+Examples of these 'returned goods' are goods traded on a 'sale or return' basis; goods damaged in transit and returned for replacement or repair; and contractors' plant.
+The same amount is deducted from both imports and exports for the month in which the return movement is declared to HMRC.

-Source: HMRC (goods identified by reference to Customs Procedure codes (CPCs))
+Source: HMRC (non EU trade in goods identified by reference to Customs Procedure codes (CPCs) and by 'Nature of Transaction Code' on Intrastat submissions)

-Gold: trade in gold (i.e. gold bullion, gold coin, unwrought or semi-manufactured gold and scrap) is reported to HMRC but it is excluded from the statistics of total exports and imports published in the Overseas Trade Statistics.
-However, trade in ores and concentrates and finished manufactures of gold (e.g. jewellery) are included in total exports and imports.
+Gold: trade in gold (that is, gold bullion, gold coin, unwrought or semi-manufactured gold and scrap) is reported to HMRC but it is excluded from the statistics of total exports and imports published in the Overseas Trade Statistics.
+However, trade in ores and concentrates and finished manufactures of gold (for example, jewellery) are included in total exports and imports.